 Consuming adaptogenic herbs is the best way to increase your adaptogen intake.
-You can take them in capsule form, we are big fans of Gaia Ashwagandha capsules ($14), brew them in tea, or add them in powder form to your favorite meals and/or beverages.
-Sun Potion makes a high quality Ashwagandha powder ($35).
-HUM Nutrition makes it’s Big Chill ($25) supplement that we also think is great.
+You can take them in capsule form, brew them in tea, or add them in powder form to your favorite meals and/or beverages.
+We’re big fans of Gaia Ashwagandha capsules ($14) and Sun Potion’s Ashwagandha powder ($35).
+We also like HUM Nutrition’s Big Chill ($25) supplement.

-In addition to adaptogens in raw powder form, Moon Juice offers a full range of individual Moon Dust Packets ($20) that you can mix into any beverage, whether it’s coffee, tea, or your favorite smoothie.
-These are custom blends of several adaptogenic herbs.
-If you’re more of a superfood snacker, try their fun and fanciful adaptogenic snacks like Maca Mesquite Walnuts ($7) and Schisandra Cacao Papaya ($6).
+Moon Juice offers custom adaptogenic blends packed in individual Moon Dust Packets ($20) that you can mix into any beverage, whether it’s coffee, tea, or your favorite smoothie.
+If you’re more of a superfood snacker, try their fun and fanciful adaptogenic snacks like the Maca Mesquite Walnuts ($7) and Schisandra Cacao Papaya ($6).

-Not just food and supplements are adaptogenic.
-The term is carrying over into skincare.
-Every Allies of Skin product, including the overnight mask ($109), is adaptogenic.
-What Allies of Skin means by adaptogenic is that the products function as nutrient reservoirs for the skin; supplementing the skin with all the nutrients it needs to regenerate and repair itself.
-It works the same way as a supplement; the body takes what it needs from it.
-Allies of Skin believes the skin is smart enough to do the same.
+The term adaptogenic also carries over into skincare.
+For example, Allies of Skin describe their products as adaptogenic because they adapt to the skin’s needs.
+They supplement the skin with the nutrients it needs to regenerate and repair itself.
 So, if your skin is dehydrated, the hydrators and moisture-magnets will be activated.
 If you’re in a polluted city, the antioxidants will kick in to protect from free radical damage.
-The CB team loves their molecular savior toner mist ($55).
+The CB team loves their overnight mask ($109) and molecular savior toner mist ($55).